 But the effectiveness component, that vital safety aspect which is ultimately the point of the system, is often not very high on the list of things that buyers consider.

-However, when it comes to safety systems, I would strongly encourage companies to look more closely and avoid making a ‘tick the box’ decision based on initial outlay alone.
+However, when it comes to safety systems, we would strongly encourage companies to look more closely and avoid making a ‘tick the box’ decision based on initial outlay alone.

 So what are the right questions?